MaxwellMaciel/CTI-P4-POO-20242-LISTA01/CAP03/README.md

-# Java Solutions 🎉
+# Java Programming Solutions and Algorithm Fundamentals

-This repository contains solutions for a series of programming problems in Java.
-Each problem is presented with a brief description of its functionality and a link to the respective code.
+This repository contains solutions to a series of programming problems in **Java**, focusing on fundamental concepts of algorithm design and data structures.
+Each problem is presented with a brief description of its functionality, along with a direct link to the corresponding code.
+The problems are designed to help practice programming skills and logical reasoning, with an emphasis on using **sequential structures** to efficiently solve tasks.

+In addition to the Java solutions, the repository also introduces basic concepts of **algorithm structures** and **Pascal programming**, such as variable declaration, value assignment, and input/output operations.
+These fundamentals are essential for developing robust programs and understanding how different programming languages handle the construction of both simple and complex algorithms.

 **Resolution of the Exercises Solved from CHAPTER 03 - SEQUENTIAL STRUCTURE of the book FUNDAMENTALS OF COMPUTER PROGRAMMING by authors Ana F. G. Ascencio and Edilene A. V. de Campos. 📚**